Demographics of atheism: Diversity

 Statistics on atheism are often difficult to represent accurately for a variety of reasons.
 Atheism is a position compatible with other forms of identity including religions.
 Anthropologist Jack David Eller states that "atheism is quite a common position, even within religion" and that "surprisingly, atheism is not the opposite or lack, let alone the enemy, of religion but is the most common form of religion."
 Furthermore, he observes that "some atheists call themselves 'spiritual', and as we have shown above, atheism in its broadest sense does not preclude other religious concepts like nature spirits, dead ancestors, and supernatural forces."
-In many cultures, little conceptual or practical distinction is made between “natural” and “supernatural” phenomena and the very notions of "religious" and "nonreligious" dissolve into unimportance, especially since people have beliefs in other supernatural or spiritual things irrespective of belief in gods.
+In many cultures, little conceptual or practical distinction is made between "natural" and "supernatural" phenomena and the very notions of "religious" and "nonreligious" dissolve into unimportance, especially since people have beliefs in other supernatural or spiritual things irrespective of belief in gods.
 For instance, in the Netherlands some people with lack of beliefs in gods do have a variety of beliefs in other supernatural entities or things.

+Atheists are complex and not always devoid of religious or spiritual involvement.
+"Atheist churches" such as Sunday Assembly and others have emerged in multiple countries (e.g. USA, Britain, Australia) which deal with community needs that religious services often provide.
+Nontheistic religions such as Buddhism, Jainism, along with atheistic schools in Hinduism, and other Indian schools like Carvaka, Ajivika have played a significant part in Asian cultures for millennia.

 Globally, some atheists also consider themselves Agnostic, Buddhist, Hindu, Jains, Taoist, or hold other related philosophical beliefs.
 Some, like Secular Jews and Shintoists, may indulge in some religious activities as a way of connecting with their culture, all the while being atheist.
 Therefore, given limited poll options, some may use other terms to describe their identity.
 Some politically motivated organizations that report or gather population statistics may, intentionally or unintentionally, misrepresent atheists.
 Survey designs may bias results by the wording of questions and the available response options.
 Statistics are generally collected on the assumption that religion is a categorical variable.
 Instruments have been designed to measure attitudes toward religion, including one that was used by L. L. Thurstone.
 This may be a particularly important consideration among people who have neutral attitudes, as it is more likely that prevailing social norms will influence the responses of such people on survey questions that effectively force respondents to categorize themselves either as belonging to a particular religion or as belonging to no religion.
 A negative perception of atheists and pressure from family and peers may also cause some atheists to disassociate themselves from atheism.
 Misunderstanding of the term may also be a reason some label themselves differently.

-For example, a Canadian poll released September 12, 2011 sampled 1,129 Canadian adults and collected data on the numbers of declared atheists.
+For example, a Canadian poll released 12 September 2011 sampled 1,129 Canadian adults and collected data on the numbers of declared atheists.
 These numbers conflicted with the latest Canadian census data that presupposed that a religious affiliation predisposed a belief in a deity and was based on a poorly worded question.
 A quote from the study: